TyraZani/Cytron-Card-Raya-1442H/README.md

 # Cytron-Card-Raya-1442H
-Celebrate Raya the new way!
+Celebrate Raya with the new norm the new way!

 Using programmable Card Raya for Makers from Cytron Technologies